 Please be aware that this tour is now fully booked (although we do have a waiting list system in the event of cancellations).
-ACE will be offering two departures in 2020 so please contact the office to register your interest now to avoid disappointment.
+ACE will be offering a departure in 2020 so please contact the office to register your interest now to avoid disappointment.

 • Survey the spectacular archaeological treasures of the Orkney Islands, whose Neolithic monuments are a UNESCO World Heritage site